 - Bad sales follow up.
 Your sales practice has to be congruent with the customer-centred spirit of your content marketing approach.
 (If you are interested see our recent article: Should Sales Follow Up Content Marketing?)

 I really hope that helps you get a quick picture of what content marketing is all about.
 It’s an incredibly rewarding way to promote your firm – valuable to your customers, and to the future of your business too.
 Win:win!

 Psst!
 Did we tell you we’ve written a book on the subject?
-You can find out more here – Valuable Content Marketing – how to make quality content the key to your business success is out in January 2013.
+You can find out more here – Valuable Content Marketing – how to make quality content the key to your business success.

 Other posts you might like: